-In compliance with the requirements of the Public Offering of Securities Act (POSA) and the regulations for its implementation, in our capacity as public company and issuer of bonds admitted for trading at a regulated market, we hereby submit the audited consolidated financial statements of First Investment Bank AD as at 31 December 2016, containing:
+In compliance with the requirements of the Public Offering of Securities Act (POSA) and the regulations for its implementation, in our capacity as public company and issuer of bonds admitted for trading at a regulated market, we hereby submit the audited individual financial statements of First Investment Bank AD as at 31 December 2018, containing

-- ✓ Audited consolidated financial statements as at 31.12.2018 and notes thereto, accompanied by the auditors' report as per Art.
+- ✓ Audited individual financial statements as at 31.12.2018 and notes thereto, accompanied by the auditors' report as per Art.
 100m, para.
-4(1) of POSA; - ✓ 2018 Annual Consolidated Report of First Investment Bank pursuant to Art.
+4(1) of POSA; - ✓ 2018 Annual Report of First Investment Bank pursuant to Art.
 100m, Para.
 4(2) of POSA; - ✓ Declaration under Art.
 100o, para.
-4(4) of POSA.
+4(4) of POSA; - ✓ Information on First Investment Bank under Annex 11 to Ordinance No2 of the Financial Supervision Commission on the prospects of public offering and admittance for trade on a regulated market of securities and for the disclosure of information.